Can Santander's 123 current account beat an ISA?

 Spend money, get some back

-Continuing with the 123 theme, Santander offer 1%, 2% or 3% cash back on household bills - but there a few, fairly straightforward, caveats.
+With the loss of the tiered interest rates, the only part of the account that reflects its name is the cash back on offer.
+Santander offer 1%, 2% or 3% cash back on household bills - but there a few, fairly straightforward, caveats.

 Account holders must also set up at least two direct debits; the cash back is applied only to payments made through direct debits.